-As coronavirus spreads, anxiety rises in China and overseas
+As new virus spreads, anxiety rises in China and overseas

 “Based on current data, some new cases seem to experience milder diseases which is within the milder end of the spectrum of symptoms caused by respiratory illnesses,” Jasarevic said.

-Chinese foreign ministry spokesman Geng Shuang said Wuhan is controlling the flow of people entering and leaving the city.
+Chinese foreign ministry spokesman Geng Shuang pledged rigorous measures to tackle the virus.

-“In order to tackle the Wuhan epidemic, China has taken rigorous measures and adopted a comprehensive plan,” Geng told reporters at a regular briefing.
-“We will resolutely contain the spread of the epidemic.”

 Surgical masks were mandatory Tuesday at Beijing United Family Hospital, where all visitors had their temperatures taken at the entrance.